LAW OFFICE OF MICHAEL E. REHR, P.A.

 One of my condominium Presidents asked me to advise him and his Board about the process of foreclosing a condominium lien and how the rights of the Association relate to the rights of a mortgage holder.
-For purposes of this opinion, a first mortgage holder will be referred to as a "Bank", even though the first mortgage may be held by a bank, an individual, mortgage company, pension fund, or other entity.
+For purposes of this article, a first mortgage holder will be referred to as a "Bank", even though the first mortgage may be held by a bank, an individual, a mortgage company, pension fund, or other entity.

 Discussion - The laws governing condominiums in Florida are set forth in Chapter 718 of Florida Statutes, The Condominium Act (hereafter the "Act").
 Section 718.116 sets forth a comprehensive scheme by which the Association is given power to assess its members for common expenses and collect such assessments through the Court when they are not paid by an owner.2

 The process must begin with a demand letter sent to the owner at his last known address, according to the records of the Association.
 The letter must be sent by regular and certified mail and must give 30 days to pay the account.
 If not paid within that time, the Association has the right to file a lien on the property.
 Another letter must be sent to the owner by regular and certified mail and must give 30 more days to pay the account.
 This letter must advise the owner that a lien has been filed and that a foreclosure suit may be filed after 30 days if the account is not paid.
 This is commonly called a Notice of Intent to Foreclose ("NIF").